 I’m Not A Dare Devil

-As a child Dad took us to the speedway, only on Demolition Derby night.
+As a child Dad took my siblings and I to the speedway, only on Demolition Derby night.
 My sister, brother and I absolutely loved watching cars deliberately annihilating each other.

-It was at the speedway that we were introduced to Chicko Rolls – not healthy, but a rare treat.
+It was at the speedway that I was introduced to Chicko Rolls – not healthy, but a rare treat.

 As I grew up I was a rules girl, seldom stepping outside what was respectable or allowable.
 I wouldn’t cross the road unless the little green man on the pedestrian light gave me permission.
-Seldom do I exceed the speed limit and on the odd occasion that I realise I’m a couple of Km’s over, I’m off the throttle immediately.
+Seldom do I exceed the speed limit and on the odd occasion that I realise I’m a couple of km’s over, I throttle back immediately.

 Paying a speeding fine seems like a needless way to part with money when I could spend it on a coffee in Bavaria!

 Each year when the Royal Adelaide Show came around, I’d opt for a ride on the Dodgem cars.
-The fast rides held no interest, but the bumping and bopping did.
+The fast rides held no interest for me, but the bumping and bopping did.